sunpy/ndcube/docs/data_classes.rst

 Note that an `~ndcube.NDCubeSequence` can be exploded along any axis.
 A common axis need not be defined.

-To learn how to slice `~ndcube.NDCubeSequence` instances and manipulate sequence coordinates, the :ref:`sequence_slicing` and :ref:`sequence_coordinates` sections.
+To learn how to slice `~ndcube.NDCubeSequence` instances and manipulate sequence coordinates, see the :ref:`sequence_slicing` and :ref:`sequence_coordinates` sections.

 .. _ndcollection: